agruver04/project-notebook/November 9.md

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

-I think we spent about 4-5 hours working togeather on the language specification over a few nights, I also spent 3-4 hours working with spring on my own.
+I think we spent about 4 hours working togeather on the language specification over a few nights, I also spent 3-4 hours working with spring on my own.
+And another hour doing my notebook.
+I'm also planning on figuring out our PC situation with Dodds tomorrow morning.

 I didn't do a great job of writing down the hours in which I was working this week so I'll try to do that more consistently next week.